Nikita Mirzani: Abuse of ex-husband

-On 31 January 2020, Nikita was detained by police in Mampang, South Jakarta, for failing to respond to two police summonses in connection with her alleged assault of her ex-husband Dipo Latief.
-He had complained she had thrown an ashtray that hit him on the forehead.
-He also accused her of embezzlement.
-Nikita went on trial in February 2020.
-On 15 July 2020, South Jakarta District Court sentenced her to six months in prison for mistreating Dipo.
-Judges said Nikita's abuse had caused Dipo to suffer injuries.
+On 31 January 2020, Nikita Mirzani was detained by police in Mampang, South Jakarta, for failing to respond to two police summonses related to her alleged assault of her ex-husband, Dipo Latief.
+He claimed that she had thrown an ashtray at him, striking him on the forehead, also accused her of embezzlement.
+Nikita Mirzani went on trial in February 2020.
+On 15 July 2020, South Jakarta District Court sentenced her to six months in prison for mistreating Dipo Latief.
+Judges said Nikita's abuse had caused Dipo Latief to suffer injuries.
 Judges said she need not serve the sentence in jail, as she is a single mother, so she was placed under city arrest on probation for 12 months, during which time she should not commit any crime.

 Prostitution sting

-On 10 December 2015, Nikita was arrested by the National Police's Criminal Investigation Unit in an undercover operation that also arrested model Puty Revita and two alleged pimps at Hotel Indonesia Kempinski in Jakarta.
+On 10 December 2015, Nikita Mirzani was arrested by the National Police's Criminal Investigation Unit in an undercover operation that also arrested model Puty Revita and two alleged pimps at Hotel Indonesia Kempinski in Jakarta.
 The two men arrested were Nikita's manager, Ferry, and a fixer named Onat.
-Nikita, who was unclothed at the time of the raid, was suspected of being involved in online prostitution.
-A subsequent police statement said Nikita was a victim of human trafficking by the two pimps.
+Nikita Mirzani, who was unclothed at the time of the raid, was suspected of being involved in online prostitution.
+A subsequent police statement said Nikita Mirzani was a victim of human trafficking by the two pimps.
 Her arrest stemmed from the earlier arrest of Robby Abbas, who pimped for numerous celebrity women.
 According to Nikita's lawyer, Nikita had gone to a room at the hotel for a late-night meeting with an insurance sector worker named Cici to discuss some work as an emcee for an event.
 Cici gave her the room key and told her to meet someone.
-According to the lawyer, Nikita had earlier bought some clothes at a mall and was trying them on when a man entered the room.
-Nikita's lawyer also said musician Ahmad Dhani had arranged to meet Nikita at the same time and place, but the meeting was canceled by Dhani.
-The National Police Criminal Investigation Unit's head of general crimes, Umar Fana, said that by entering the hotel room, Nikita had agreed to "a transaction".
+According to the lawyer, Nikita Mirzani had earlier bought some clothes at a mall and was trying them on when a man entered the room.
+Nikita's lawyer also said musician Ahmad Dhani had arranged to meet Nikita Mirzani at the same time and place, but the meeting was canceled by Dhani.
+The National Police Criminal Investigation Unit's head of general crimes, Umar Fana, said that by entering the hotel room, Nikita Mirzani had agreed to "a transaction".
 He said police confiscated evidence including proof of transfers, underwear, condoms and cellphones.
-Umar said the price for a date with Nikita is Rp65 million.
-Nikita later complained that police had lied to her that her arrest would not be covered by the media, as reporters and photographers were waiting when she was led out of the hotel.
+Umar said the price for a date with Nikita Mirzani is Rp 65 million.
+Nikita Mirzani later complained that police had lied to her that her arrest would not be covered by the media, as reporters and photographers were waiting when she was led out of the hotel.
 She denied being a prostitute.
 The media speculated the arrests were an effort to deflect attention from a political corruption scandal.